 Basic installation steps:

-- Cut the eaves tray to fit the rafter spaces.
+- Prepare the eaves tray so it can fit correctly.

 Comparing Eaves Trays With Traditional Felt Underlays